wisstock/Labnote/README.md

 ## Structure of lab notes
 In this notebook using Markdown markup for text notes and CSV sheets format for storing reagents compositions.
+I recommend that you store all updates in reagents and protocols folders in **master** branch and personal project records in separate branch (ex. gr. **researcher_name** branch).
+And separate branches require independent repositories in local machine.
+Main **git** commands that you may needed for work are present below, enjoy.

+### GitHub cheatsheet
+1. Clone **master** from GitHub repo: '''git clone https://github.com/wisstock/Labnote.git'''
+2. Create personal branch and switch to it: '''git clone Labnote Labnote_researcher_name'''
+3.

 There are three main directories: